wp-plugins/if-shortcode/readme.txt

 For example, suppose that we want to include a sentence in a post, but only for anonymous visitors:

 	[if is_user_logged_in=no]The Sentence.[/if]

+It also provides an [else] shortcode and an [eitherway] one for use inside [if] blocks. [else] will render its content if the condition evaluates to false, and [eitherway] will render its content regardless of the evaluation result.
+When used outside an [if] block, these shortcodes behave as if the whole content is surrounded by an [if] shortcode whose condition evaluates to true.
+In other words, an [else] shortcode would not render any content, while a [eitherway] one would.
+You can use as many of these shortcodes as you like in a single [if] block, which gives you the ability to do things like:

+		- Am I logged in?
+		[if is_user_logged_in]- Yes you are.
+		[else]- No you are not.
+		[/else][eitherway]- I'm sorry, what?
+		[/eitherway]- I said YOU A-R-E LOGGED IN!!!
+		[else]- YOU ARE NOT LOGGED IN!!!
+What's the matter with you?[/else][/if]

 A multitude of conditions are supported out-of-the-box.
 The following evaluate to the result of the corresponding WordPress Conditional Tag, using the no-parameter syntax: